IjzerenHein/famous-flex-tabbar/README.md

 npm install -g webpack-dev-server
 ```

-Run npm to install all dev-dependencies:
+Run npm and bower to install all dev-dependencies:

 ```
 npm install
+bower install
 ```

 To build the output (dist-folder), run the webpack command: